 Norton Children’s Allergy and Immunology

 Louisville, Kentucky, is not an easy place to live with asthma or allergies.
 The Asthma and Allergy Foundation of America lists Louisville as a top 5 “Allergy Capital” year after year for spring and fall allergies.
-Norton Children’s offers allergy and immunology care for children and teens.
+Norton Children’s Allergy & Immunology, affiliated with the UofL School of Medicine, offers allergy and immunology care for children and teens.
 Our board-certified allergy and immunology physicians provide the testing, diagnosis and treatment your child needs to manage symptoms and feel better.

-Collaboration with UofL Physicians for your Child’s Care
+Collaboration with UofL School of Medicine for Your Child’s Care

 When Should Your Child See a Pediatric Allergist?

 Your child may need to see a board-certified allergy and immunology specialist if:

 - Your child has chronic sinus infections, nasal congestion or difficulty breathing.